Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Before we dive into how running affects belly fat, let’s talk about what kind of runner you are.
 The first thing to consider is whether you prefer distance running or speed training.

 Distance runners usually run long distances at moderate speeds.
-They may focus their efforts on improving endurance, defined by the ability to cover longer distances without getting tired.
+They may focus on improving endurance, defined by the ability to cover longer distances without getting tired.
 Speed trainers work out at higher intensity levels and aim to build muscle mass.
 They typically do intervals where they sprint as fast as possible for short periods.

 Both forms of running have benefits, but each one requires different workouts and recovery strategies.
 If you’re starting, it’s best to start with distance running and gradually incorporate interval training into your routine.